YosysHQ/riscv-formal/docs/source/examplebugs.rst

 The JALR instruction adds an immediate to its source register, clears the LSB of the sum, and then jumps to the resulting address.
-(It also stores the address of the next instruction in the desitination register.)
+(It also stores the address of the next instruction in the destination register.)

 The code C compilers generate usually (always?) have the LSB of the sum